British National Party: European Parliament

-The BNP has taken part in European Parliament elections since 1999, when they received 1.13% of the total vote (102,647 votes).
+The BNP has taken part in European Parliament elections since 1999, when it received 1.13% of the total vote (102,647 votes).

 In the 2004 elections to the European Parliament, the BNP won 4.9% of the vote, making it the sixth biggest party overall, but did not win any seats.

 The BNP won two seats in the European Parliament in the 2009 elections.
 Andrew Brons was elected in the Yorkshire and the Humber regional constituency with 9.8% of the vote.
 Party chairman Nick Griffin was elected in the North West region, with 8% of the vote.
 Nationally, the BNP received 6.26%.

-The British Government announced in 2009 that the BNP's two MEPs would be denied some of the access and information afforded to other MEPs.
+The UK government announced in 2009 that the BNP's two MEPs would be denied some of the access and information afforded to other MEPs.
 The BNP would be subject to the "same general principles governing official impartiality" and they would receive "standard written briefings as appropriate from time to time", but diplomats would not be "proactive" in dealing with the BNP MEPs and that any requests for policy briefings from them would be treated differently and on a discretionary basis.

 The BNP did not stand any candidates in the 2019 European Parliament election in the United Kingdom.

+Public profile

 Association with violence

 The leaders and senior officers of the BNP have criminal convictions for inciting racial hatred.

 John Hagan claims that the BNP has conducted right-wing extremist violence to gain "institutionalized power".
 A 1997 report by Human Rights Watch accused the party of recruiting from skinhead groups and promoting racist violence.

 In the past, Nick Griffin has defended the threat of violence to further the party's aims.
 After the BNP won its first council seat in 1993, he wrote that the BNP should not be a "postmodernist rightist party" but "a strong, disciplined organisation with the ability to back up its slogan 'Defend Rights for Whites' with well-directed boots and fists.
 When the crunch comes, power is the product of force and will, not of rational debate".
 In 1997 he said: "It is more important to control the streets of a city than its council chambers."

 A BBC Panorama programme reported on a number of BNP members who have had criminal convictions, some racially motivated.
 Some of the more notable convictions include: